Gordini Gore-Tex Down III Women's Review

 Warmth

 Of all the gloves tested, the Gordini Gore-Tex Down III Glove (rated to 10F) is the warmest.
 It's loaded with 600-fill goose down (75% goose down, 25% goose feathers) on the back of the palm, with a less bulky MegaLoft insulation on the palm (providing a little more dexterity).
-In addition to the insulation, we love the ultra-plush and soft inner liner that is sewn into the construct of the glove.
+In addition to the insulation, we love the ultra-plush and soft inner liner that is sewn into the construction of the glove.
 This makes it a wonderful option for sitting on an ice-cold chairlift, or while hunkering down at your favorite ice fishing hole.
-If you run extra cold, slip in a hand warmer into the pocket to stay roasty toasty.
+If you run extra cold, slip a hand warmer into the pocket to stay roasty toasty.

 This glove does a decent job in the breathability metric.
 The Gore-Tex liner allows water vapor to escape slowly, but the loft and insulation almost do too good a job of keeping heat trapped inside.
 As a result, we noticed our hands getting clammy during aerobic or warm days.
 It's a wonderful resort option, but we wouldn't recommend it for skiing in the backcountry.